invadelabs/ansible-invadelabs/EXAMPLES.md

 $ ansible -i hosts all -m ping
 ~~~

-Get the hostname from all VMs in the "vms" group from the hosts file
+Get the hostname from all VMs in the "arm" group from the hosts file
 ~~~
-$ ansible -i hosts vms -a '/bin/hostname'
+$ ansible -i hosts arm -a '/bin/hostname'
 ~~~

-Get python version from all VMs
+Run a command on all hosts
 ~~~
 $ ansible -i hosts all -a '/usr/bin/python --version'
 ~~~

-Use the shell module to run the shutdown command on all VMs as root (-b)
+Use the shell module to shutdown via sudo (-b)
 ~~~
-$ ansible -i hosts vms -b -a 'shutdown -h now'
+$ ansible -i hosts arm -b -a 'shutdown -h now'
 ~~~

-Run the command echo $TERM on all VMs
+Run the command echo $TERM on all hosts
 ~~~
 $ ansible -i hosts all -m shell -a 'echo $TERM'
 ~~~

-Copy the file motd in the local directoy to all VMs
+Copy a file, "motd", in the local directoy to all hosts
 ~~~
-$ ansible -i hosts vms -m copy -b -a "src=motd dest=/etc/motd"
+$ ansible -i hosts arm -m copy -b -a "src=motd dest=/etc/motd"
 ~~~

 Get facts from all hosts